Coins: What Every New Numismatist Needs to Know

 1. Oldest Coin: The world's oldest known coin is the Lydian Lion, minted in Lydia (modern-day Turkey) around 600 BCE.

-2. First Coin with a Portrait: The first coin to feature a portrait was issued by the Roman Republic in 44 BCE, depicting Julius Caesar.
+2. First Coin with a Portrait from the ancient Roman Republic: The first coin to feature a portrait was issued by the Roman Republic in 44 BCE, depicting Julius Caesar.

 3. Ancient Greek Coins: Greek coins often featured gods, goddesses, and mythological creatures, showcasing the culture's artistry and religious beliefs.